SteffCruve/AMALGAM/README.md

 Curently, some powerful assemblers exist and build assemblies on various types of sequencing data.
 In order to allow users to make the best assembly with his libary, a bibliographic study was carried out.
 The most used assemblers which deliver the best results were chosen and integrated in AMALGAM.
 Each use different types of algorithms, and therefore, several approaches.
 This diversity enable users to will be able of choosing the best assembly result for his data set.
 AMALGAM has been developed for Illumina short reads and Nanopore/PacBio long reads.
 You can check assembler's documentation to add your data in AMALGAM but must be careful about AMALGAM results.
 ### 1.1.1 SPAdes
-[SPAdes][1] is a toolkit of assembly pipelines.
+[SPAdes](#references) is a toolkit of assembly pipelines.
 This assembler uses De Bruijn Graph approach and was designed for small genomes (tested on bacterial, fungal and other small genomes).
 Integrated version of SPAdes is 3.10.1 (March 1st, 2017) and was released under GPLv2 licence.
 In AMALGAM, SPAdes is used to make short reads and hybrid assemblies.
 Firstly, for short reads assemblies, SPAdes is able to assemble paire-end, mate-pairs and single-end reads.
 Then, SPAdes is also able to make hybrid assembly and use PacBio CLR and Nanopore long reads in addition to short reads.
-To make an hybrid assembly SPAdes uses a SPAdes module named [HybridSPAdes](## References).
+To make an hybrid assembly SPAdes uses a SPAdes module named [HybridSPAdes](#references).
 To sum up about this algorithm, the first step is a graph assembly construction with short reads.
 Then, long reads are mapped to the graph to generate reads path.
 The latter is used to resolving repeats in assembly graph.
 Long reads are also used to close gaps in the assembly graph.
 Aside from AMALGAM, SPAdes tool is able to assemble IonTorrent, Sanger and PacBio CCS reads and can take as input several libraries simultaneously.
 SPAdes accepts gzip-compressed files and AMALGAM can take these compressed files without specific parameters.
 ### 1.1.2 IDBA-UD
-[IDBA_UD](# References) is a de-novo assembler for short reads with highly uneven sequencing depth from single-cell or metagenomic sample.
+[IDBA_UD](#references) is a de-novo assembler for short reads with highly uneven sequencing depth from single-cell or metagenomic sample.
 The assembler has a de Bruijn Graph approach.
 IDBA_UD is able to assemble single-end, paire-end and mate-paire sequences.
 Integrated version of IDBA_UD is 1.1.3 (July 11th, 2016) and was released under GPLv2 licence.
 IDBA_UD accepts only one Fasta file.
 Consequently, before making an assembly, there is an initial step which consist to concatenate Fastq file when there is forward and reverse files and  to convert librarie file format from Fastq to Fasta.
 IDBA_UD contains in his package tools to make required conversions.
 This steps are integrated in AMALGAM.
 IDBA_UD do not accepts compressed files.
 If you want to make an assembly with compressed files, please decompress your files yourself beforehand to used them in AMALGAM.
 ### 1.1.3 ABySS
-[ABySS](# References) is an assembler designed to assemble large genomes from short reads and it has been shown to be fast and equally effective for small genomes.
+[ABySS](#references) is an assembler designed to assemble large genomes from short reads and it has been shown to be fast and equally effective for small genomes.
 That's why it is integrated in AMALGAM.
 This assembler is based on de Bruijn graph approach.
 ABySS accepts single-end or paire-end sequences.
 Mate-paired sequences are not accept for an ABySS assembly within the scope of AMALGAM because ABySS uses mate-paired sequences to scaffold an assembly and this option is not an AMALGAM issue.
 In articles, ABySS was tested with Illumina sequences, same sequences that will be used to developpe AMALGAM.
 Using other types of sequences does not assure the smooth running of ABySS.
 For AMALGAM standardization, Fastq format is required but, ABySS can accept compressed files(gzip or bzip2) or other sequences formats (see ABySS documentation to know accepted format) but other format are probably not taken into account by other assemblers.
 ABySS has some options no integrated in AMALGAM because only assemblies of short genomes are made.
 These options enable to reduce memory consumption to make assemblies by using a Bloom filter de Bruijn graph or paired de Bruijn graph.
 ABySS is also able to build a parallel assembler with it integrated mpi module.
 Like SPAdes, ABySS is able to assemble multiple libraries but this possibility is not available in AMALGAM.